 Universal principles become building blocks of mental models.

-Mental model: Representation of how something works, built from principles.
+Mental model: Representation of how something works, built into frameworks from principles.

 Example: Understanding cryptocurrency boom